dcsil/Horizon-Labs/project/backend/README.md

   - Response format: `data:` lines with `{ "type": "token", "data": "..." }`, followed by an `event: end` sentinel.
 - `POST /chat/reset` – Clears in-memory history for a given session id.
 - `GET /chat/history` – Returns the persisted transcript for a session so clients can restore the UI after refreshes.
+- `GET /chat/sessions` – Lists all known chat sessions with last-updated timestamps and message counts.
 - `POST /ingest/upload` – Skeleton accepting a file + metadata and returning HTTP 501 until the ingestion pipeline is implemented.
 - `POST /quiz/stream` – SSE scaffold for quiz generation; currently returns an `event: error` noting the feature is pending.
 - `GET /debug/friction-state` – Development helper that returns the adaptive friction counters for a given `session_id`.